Kotlin/KEEP/proposals/stdlib/result.md

 All in all, it does not seem that the costs outweigh whatever benefits it might bring.

-> Defining an even more general `Either<L, R>` type as a discriminated union between between two arbitrary types `L` and `R` and then using `typealias SuccessOrFailure<T> = Either<Throwable, T>` raises similar problems with an additional burden of designing functions for `Either` that would not needlessly pollute the namespace of functions applicable to `SuccessOrFailure`.
-We don't have sufficient motivating use-cases for having `Either` in the Kotlin Standard Library beyond theoretical desire to base `SuccessOrFailure` upon it.
+> Defining an even more general `Either<L, R>` type as a discriminated union between between two arbitrary types `L` and `R` and then using `typealias Result<T> = Either<Throwable, T>` raises similar problems with an additional burden of designing functions for `Either` that would not needlessly pollute the namespace of functions applicable to `Result`.
+We don't have sufficient motivating use-cases for having `Either` in the Kotlin Standard Library beyond theoretical desire to base `Result` upon it.

-### Name for the Catching suffix

-We need to clearly mark functions that return `SuccessOrFailure` and this KEEP suggests `Catching` suffix like in `runCatching`.
-Alternatives:

-* `OrCatch` suffix as in `runOrCatch` (inspired by `OrNull` suffix).
-* `OrFailure` suffix as in `runOrFailure` (same inspiration).

-### Success or failure must be used
+### Result must be used

-Using `SuccessOrFailure` as the return type poses a problem that it might accidentally get lost, thus loosing unhandled exception.
-The problem is somewhat alleviated by naming all such functions with `Catching` suffix, but finding potential lost exception in the code that uses `SuccessOrFailure` is still non trivial challenge.
+Using `Result` as the return type of `Catching` functions poses a problem that it might accidentally get lost, thus losing unhandled exception.

 Consider this code from [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures):